tmoens/zfin-data-api/README.md

 ### Create a mySQL database - development and production

-The code assumes mySQL, though in theory you caould use whatever database you want.
+The code assumes mySQL.
 You need to create a user and a database in mysql.
 The code will create tables automatically.

 ### Configure the application - development

 Edit the .development.env file - the instructions in that file are pretty clear.
+You will need put your database name, user and password there.

 ### Configure the application - production